The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Miscellanious.md

 ---
-title: NSFW Miscellanious Themes
+title: NSFW Miscellaneous Themes
 summary: A collection of NSFW themes for Windows 10 and 11 that don't fit into other categories
 parent: NSFW Themes
 grand_parent: Windows Themes
-permalink: /WindowsThemes/c/nsfw/Miscellanious
+permalink: /WindowsThemes/c/nsfw/Miscellaneous
 ---

 {: .note }